openHPI/TeachingTeamGuidelines/docs/19_community-management.md

 		Christian Willems
 		openHPI Team

- - Profile photo for the Plattform (e.g..
-Photo with HPI-Logo in the corner)
   - User name (e.g..
 Christian Willems (HPI))
 The following conventions have proven to work out alright
  - Address as personal as possible and informal (only first name)
  - To formal posts – answer in a formal way as well (is an email or a posting signed with full name please answer accordingly)
  - How to deal with difficult/critical/impolite Mails or Postings:
  - Don’t answer right away, please wait a few hours or a day after reading (after emotions have cooled down)
- - be polite, yet consistent
+ - Be polite, yet consistent
- - bei unhöflicher Ansprache: ggfs.
-Hinweis auf die gängigen Höflichkeitsformen („Wir bemühen uns gerne, Ihr Problem gemeinsam zu lösen – jedoch verbitten wir uns diesen Ton.“)
- - Unterstützung wird hier auch vom openHPI-Team gewährt
+ - In case of rude approach please answer "We will be happy to try and solve your problem together but we do not encourage this tone."
+ - Support will be provided by openHPI team

 ## Sanctions